kyranrturner06-dotcom/azure-security-posture-audit/README.md

 # <ins>**Introduction**</ins>

 In this project I will deploy an insecure; VM, storage account, and IAM roles.
-I will then demostrate correcting those vulnerabilities after Defender has flagged them.
+I will then demonstrate correcting those vulnerabilities after Defender has flagged them.
 This lab will utilise tools like; Azure Portal which will be how I provision and manage resources, Azure Defender to help flag misconfigurations, Azure RBAC (as part of IAM) for applying privilege levels, and more.
 Image 1 below first shows all resources deployed within the resource group I created (Posture_audit_rg), in their original, vulnerable state.

 _Image 1:_
 <img width="1488" height="728" alt="Screenshot 2026-05-28 103154" src="https://github.com/user-attachments/assets/88029036-4160-4918-9a5b-2a492460dc98" />